$0 Illinois IEP Meeting Prep Checklist

 • The district cannot expel the student for that behavior or impose a long-term suspension beyond what IDEA allows

-• The district must develop or review and revise the Behavior Intervention Plan
+• The team should review and, when appropriate, revise the Behavior Intervention Plan

 • The student must be returned to the original placement unless you and the district agree on a different placement, or unless the behavior involved weapons, drugs, or serious bodily injury